 For example, if one of your core values is, "My family comes before my job," and they see you consistently working so many hours that you rarely have time to spend with them, they'll conclude that your real core value is, "My work is more important than my family."
 This project is designed to help you surface what your real core values are.

-Complete Part One individually and then interact in Part Two over your answers and develop a core values list together.
+Complete Part One individually and then interact with your family in Part Two over your answers and develop a core values list together.

 Part One: What are your core values?